 The ornate Palais Garnier remains unrivalled for a glamorous night out; the interior drips with gilt, marble and red satin, providing a splendid setting for opera and ballet productions.
 Of course, The Eiffel Tower has symbolised Paris since 1889 and if you have a head for heights it is worth amking the ascent to the top for excellent, far-reaching views over the city in all directions.
 The 19th century Cimetière de Montmartre, where many of the greats are buried (Berlioz, Dumas, Truffaut, Degas and Nijinsky to mention a few), epitomises the artsy, quixotic, gentle, whimsical Paris that every romantic visitor secretly cherishes, while the peaceful Cimetière du Pere Lachaise is the final resting place of Oscar Wilde, Edith Piaf and Jim Morrison.
 An alternative take on the city is via the extremely popular Catacombs – a tunnel network that runs under the city, created in the 1780s.
 With public burial pits overflowing in the era of the Revolutionary Terror, the bones of six-million people were transferred there.
 Nowadays a series of galleries envelop you in its slightly macabre history during two-kilometre-long tours.

-British Airways from London Heathrow.
+British Airways from London Heathrow to Paris.
 UK regional departures are also available.